yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 To edit a page and send a PR:

 * Click **Edit this page** on the upper right corner of the page.
+* Fork the repository.
 * Make the changes in Git UI.
-  + You can use the **Preview changes** tab to preview your changes in Git before creating the PR.
+  * You can use the **Preview changes** tab to preview your changes in Git before creating the PR.
     ![Preview before creating PR](/images/contributing/netlify_preview_beforecreating_PR.png)
 * Add a meaningful message to your commit and click to create the PR.
-  + You can preview your changes in the staging site by clicking the link on the Netlify preview box.
+  * You can preview your changes in the staging site by clicking the link on the Netlify preview box.
     ![Preview your PR](/images/contributing/netlify_preview_PR.png)

-  + This link redirects to the main page of the documentation.
+  * This link redirects to the main page of the documentation.
 You must navigate to the page you've edited.
-  + This link opens in the same tab of your PR.
+  * This link opens in the same tab of your PR.

 ## Create an issue on GitHub